Jacki3/Jacki3/README.md

 Who am I? :question:

 - A research engineer with a focus on game development with 10+ years of experience.
-- A doctoral graduate with a focus on educational and serious games but a recent transition to making games for fun!.
+- A doctoral graduate with a focus on educational and serious games but a recent transition to making games for fun!
 - An avid writer with over <a href="https://staffprofiles.bournemouth.ac.uk/display/jbrett2">10 published peer-reviewed papers</a> with many collaborators.
 - Find my portfolio <a href="https://github.com/Jacki3">here.</a>